 As an emergency critical care veterinary specialist, I’ve seen way too many medical problems from having a dirty litter box.
-And that’s why I’m adamant that you need to scoop daily (or use an automatic Litter-Robot that does it for you!).
-You want to make sure your cat has a clean box of litter as often as possible to help minimize two medical problems: Feline Lower Urinary Tract Disease (FLUTD) or the more life-threatening urinary blockage called Feline Urethral Obstruction (FUO).
+And that’s why I’m adamant that you need to scoop daily (or use an automatic litter box that does it for you!).
+You want to make sure your cat has a clean box of litter as often as possible to help minimize two medical problems: Feline Idiopathic Cystitis (FIC, formerly known as Feline Lower Urinary Tract Disease) or the more life-threatening urinary blockage called Feline Urethral Obstruction (FUO).

-Signs of FLUTD and FUO are hard to distinguish from each other, as they are very similar.
-One isn’t an emergency, yet the other (FUO) can be life-threatening.
+Signs of FIC and FUO are hard to distinguish from each other, as they are very similar.
+Feline Idiopathic Cystitis isn’t typically an emergency, yet a Feline Urethral Obstruction can be life-threatening.
 (With an FUO, the poisons from your cat’s kidneys build up in the bloodstream from the inability to urinate, resulting in temporary kidney failure, salt balance abnormalities, and, rarely, death.)
-For this reason, you want to minimize the risk of either occurring, while also carefully monitoring your cat(s) for any of these clinical signs (which is where the Litter-Robot with Connect is helpful—you can check how often your cat is using the box from the technology of your smartphone!).
+For this reason, you want to minimize the risk of either occurring, while also carefully monitoring your cat(s) for any of these clinical signs (which is where Litter-Robot 4 is helpful—you can check how often your cat is using the box from the technology of your smartphone!).

 - Making multiple trips to the litter box